 Insurance and cancer

-Insurance can protect your finances when something unexpected happens.
-Cancer can sometimes affect buying insurance.
+Insurance can protect you and your finances when things happen in your life.
+Cancer can sometimes affect buying or renewing insurance, or making claims.

 On this page